Back to blog

 • Additional tooling required: Teams that need both keyword research and content scoring will need to pair Ahrefs with a separate content tool, which adds cost and workflow complexity

-Ahrefs pricing in 2026: full breakdown of every plan
+Ahrefs pricing in 2026: every plan compared

 PlanMonthlyAnnual (per mo)ProjectsTracked KWsCrawl Credits/mo